- Font A User Manual Should Be A Week

 Typically, the prototype of the user guide is very brief: it need include only as many pages as it takes to illustrate every unique textual component and textual element that will be used in the user guide.

-5. Template and style catalog.
+Specifications are descriptions of a book design in table form.
+Specifications describe every unique component or element of a book, so that it can be recreated by someone who might not have access to the electronic files, templates or styles of that book. - Template and style catalog.
 A well-designed user guide, and a well-designed process to produce that user guide, should include templates and style catalogs.
 A template is an electronic file that defines such aspects of the user guide as page size, headers and footers, page-numbering style, regular and special page layout, and other such detail.

-6. Multiple review drafts & sign-off.
+A style catalog is also an electronic thing that defines the format and style of textual elements such as headings, headers, footers, lists, paragraphs, tables, and so on.
+For example, a style for a 'heading 1' might specify 24-point Arial bold with 24 picas above and 12 picas below.
+Styles help you create a user guide more efficiently; styles also help you maintain consistency in the format and style of that user guide. - Multiple review drafts & sign-off.
 A good process for the production of a user guide also includes several drafts that editors, technical experts, usability testers, and documentation team members can review and provide comments on.
 You as writer then implement those comments and produce a new draft for these same people to review again.
 When everybody is satisfied with the draft of the user guide (or worn out or out of time), they sign off on the user guide, and it can then go into 'production,' which means producing the finished bound copies or the PDF that is made available to users.

 As you can see, a user guide brings together many of the topics covered in this online textbook.
 If you are taking a technical writing course, you probably cannot implement all these features and phases of a user guide.
 Get with your instructor to see which are required.